tessarin/dither/README.md

     $ dither [-p name.size] [-dv] input output

-Detailed information about the program options are included in the manual.
+Detailed information about the program options are included in the [manual][man].

 ## Features